bhavanas-jpg/birthdayLucky/README.md

 This is fun game app, created using Vanilla JS.

 ### How this works?
-If sum of digits in your birthdate is divisible by your lukcy number, then your birthday is lucky.
+If sum of digits in your birthdate is divisible by your lucky number, then your birthday is lucky.

 ### How to use?
 1. Enter your birthdate